Section 23-1 Definitions and rules of construction.

 of the basic geometric shape that would enclose the message and/or graphics.
 When individual

 cut out letters or graphics are installed on a wall, whether that wall be a part of a building or

 other structure, the area of the basic geometric shape that encloses the message is the surface area

 of the sign.
 This definition shall not apply to section 23-24.1.

 Temporary signs.
-A commercial sign promoting or providing information
+A commercial sign promoting or providing information concerning a sale,

 event or activity which is occurring or shall occur on the property where the sign is displayed.

 Time and temperature signs.
-A sign which displays the current time or
+A sign which displays the current time or outdoor temperature or

 both, but which sets forth no other advertisement, other than the name of the business or